Single-frame super-resolution via Sparse Point Optimization: Methods

 The expression for the Bessel function fit PSF is\cite{ahi2017mathematical}:

 where $J1(\cdot)$ is the first-order Bessel function and $\rho$ is the normalized radial coordinate.
-The function values are computed within a grid whose number of grid cells is ${PSF} \times {amp} \times 2.2 $, and the values are integrated over each grid cell to obtain the final PSF generation matrix.
-Compared to the Gaussian function fit PSF, the Bessel function fit PSF retains the secondary peak, providing a better approximation for certain optical systems.
+The function values are computed on a grid whose spatial extent reaches the second minimum of the Airy pattern, and the values are integrated over each grid cell to obtain the final PSF generation matrix.Compared to the Gaussian function fit PSF, the Bessel function fit PSF retains the secondary peak, providing a better approximation for certain optical systems.